 - Other disruptions caused by mobile-based malware

-Other defenses we’re capable of putting up include:
+Other defences we’re capable of putting up include: